How to Avoid Capital Gains Tax on Buy-to-let Property

 A buy-to-let property has a range of benefits, including regular income in the form of monthly rent and long-term appreciation if it grows in value over time.
 But it’s not all bells and whistles, especially if you want to sell the property after it has increased significantly in value.
 In this scenario, you’d be required to pay capital gains tax.
 With that in mind, this guide has everything you need to know about potentially avoiding capital gains tax on a buy-to-let property.

-Capital gains tax kicks in when you sell an asset for a profit, and this includes buy-to-let properties.
+CGT is due on profits exceeding your annual allowance when selling an asset like property.
 Let’s say you purchase a house for £200,000 and sell it for £300,000.
-That £100,000 is profit, and you’ll likely need to pay capital gains tax on it.
+That £100,000 is profit, and you’ll likely need to pay capital gains tax on it, minus any allowances of course.

 Your tax rate isn’t one-size-fits-all, though.
 It varies based on annual income and the type of asset you’re selling.
 It’s not just about property either – everything from stocks and bonds to cars may be liable for capital gains tax.